 Untitled Document

 Draftware Inc develops and markets the DraftView line of CAD viewing software.
-Until 1997 Draftware Inc's office was located in Warsaw, Indiana, which is also home to the nation's foremost Orthopedic companies.
-With ties to the Orthopedic industry, Draftware Inc developed several X-ray imaging products for key medical manufacturers.
+Draftware's office is located near Warsaw, Indiana, which is headquarters for many of the world's foremost Orthopedic companies.
+With ties to the Orthopedic industry, Draftware developed several X-ray imaging products for key medical manufacturers.
 The result was Draftware's foray into the medical imaging market, and the development of PolyWare.

 DraftView and PolyWare products are now widely used by large and small companies, worldwide, in over 30 countries.